 If you're hunting for the best dictation app for Mac, you've probably already used the built-in tool.
 And while it's fine for a quick text or a short note, its cracks start to show pretty quickly when you rely on it for serious work.
-For anyone who needs speed, privacy, and rock-solid reliability, a dedicated tool like Paraspeech is a much better bet.
+For anyone who needs speed, privacy, and steadier day-to-day writing, a dedicated Mac app like Paraspeech is a much better bet.

 Why Your Mac's Built-In Dictation Falls Short